The stars fell wrong.The stars fell wrong.

 Just wind and the crackling of burning brush.

-Varn stood behind a boulder twenty paces back, crossbow ready, scanning the clearing.
-The captain's eyes flew wide, then narrowed as Renn scrambled to his feet, unhurt but shaking.
+Varn stood behind a boulder twenty paces back, crossbow raised, scanning the clearing.
+He went still when Renn scrambled to his feet, unhurt but shaking.

 "Captain."
 Grey-beard's voice cut through.
 "The clearing."